ShribasKundu12/GestureVocalizerDevice/README.md

 # GestureVocalizerDevice
-A hand gesture vocaliser device implemented using Arduino UNO, Flex sensors, Display
+A hand gesture vocaliser device implemented using Arduino UNO, Flex sensors and Display